Pako3549/Pako3549/README.md

 # Hi there!
 I'm Pako 👋
 Welcome to my Github account! 🎉
-I'm computer science student passionate about coding and videogames, always looking for new challenges and opportunities to learn something new.
+I'm a computer science student passionate about coding and videogames, always looking for new challenges and opportunities to learn something new.
 ## 🌟 About Me
 - 🎓 **Student** with a passion for programming and software development.
 - 🎮 **Gamer** in my free time, with an eye for game design and game mechanics.